virtool/virtool-website/content/docs/api/refs.md

 {{% /endpoint %}}

 {{% endpoint name="Create" %}}

-Create a new reference.
+Create a new, empty reference.

 References can be created in a number of ways depending on what parameters are passed as input.
+The special fields `clone_from`, `import_from`, and `remote_from` are used to determine how a reference will be created.

 If none of the fields `clone_from`, `import_from`, or `remote_from` are assigned, an empty reference will be created.

-Assigning one of these specials fields will populate the new reference with OTUs on creation.
-Cloning copies OTUs from an existing reference identifieid by its `otu_id`.
-Importing validates and creates OTUs based on an uploaded Virtool reference file.
-Remoting links the reference to a valid Virtool reference repository on GitHub and downloads OTUs automatically.
+OTUs can be added to the reference after it has been created using the OTU endpoints or the OTU editor interface.

+To direct Virtool to **clone an existing reference**, use the `clone_from` field to specifcy the `id` of a source reference.
+The `data_type` and `organism` fields are ignored as they will be inferred from the source reference.
+All OTUs are copied and a new history track is created.

+To direct Virtool to **create a reference from a compatible reference file**, use the `import_from` field to direct Virtool to a previously uploaded reference file reference file.

+To direct Virtool to **link a remote reference and create a new reference from it**, use the `remote_from` field to specify a source GitHub repository slug.
+Remote reference is automatically linked to its orginating GitHub repository and can check and update the [release](https://help.github.com/categories/releases/) for the source repository.

+{{% warning %}}
+For now, only the [official reference](https://github.com/virtool/virtool-database) is supported as a remote reference.
+Use the slug `virtool/virtool-database` as value for `clone_from`.
+{{% /warning %}}

 ```
 POST /api/refs